 Looming in the distance are the volcanic Alban Hills, revered by the Romans as the birthplace of their civilization.
 Perched on the rim of a crater, the village of Castel Gandolfo overlooks beautiful Lake Albano.
 Nearby are ruins of a Roman army camp, baths, amphitheater, and a massive underground cistern: a marvel of ancient engineering.
 A wooded path leads to a second crater lake; a Roman road hidden in the forest climbs in dramatic fashion to the top of Mount Albanus, where a temple of Jupiter once stood.

 Nemi town and Lake Nemi

-Join me next May for this seven-day excursion along the most iconic of roads, with stays in Rome, Castel Gandolfo and a luxury resort in the heart of the Via Appia Park and Castel Gandolfo.
+Join me next May for this seven-day excursion along the most iconic of roads, with stays in Rome, Castel Gandolfo and a luxury resort in the heart of the Via Appia Park.
 Join a group or create your own (four to six).
 Spending a few days in Rome before your trip is highly recommended if you are coming from North America.
 Lodging suggestions are available.

 Via Appia: Queen of Roads